nguyendviet/Pet-Shop-Buddies/README.md

 <img src="" width="400"/>

 ### Disclaimer:
-* All default names, addresses and phone numbers are public places (museums, animal shelters...).
+* All default locations (including names, addresses and phone numbers) are public places (museums, animal shelters...).
 They're for testing purposes.
 * I don't claim to have the original idea of making an app that connects pet owners with pet shops or shelters with potential pet owners.